influxdata/docs-v2/content/v2.0/write-data/bulk-ingest-cloud.md

 products: [cloud]
 ---

-You might want to upload a large amount of previously existing *historical* data into InluxDB Cloud.
-Given our usage-based pricing and because the API is optimized for batched writing, the API is not recommended for ingesting bulk data.

-To migrate a large amount of existing historical data to Cloud, contact Support for assistance.
+To upload a large amount of previously existing *historical* data into InluxDB Cloud, contact Support for assistance.
 We’ll review your ingest rate limits, volume, and existing [data schema](/v2.0/reference/key-concepts/data-schema) to ensure the most efficient migration.

+Given our usage-based pricing and because the API is optimized for batched writing, we do not recommend using the API to ingest bulk data.